jfrNebus/Spritesheet_tool/readme_english.md

 <br>

 >>> This has changed.
-This proyect is not a masterpiece; each time a check the code I find lots of points to improve and mistakes to fix.
-There are features to be added or to be removed, and a long etc of considerations that any professional could add.
-Actually, I feel it is incomplete.
-I usually finish the project once I've done an in-depth documentation, explaining line by line, and this project, as well as others in my Github, won't have this kind of documentation, mainly because I have no time to do it. .
+This project is not a masterpiece; each time I check the code I find lots of points to improve and mistakes to fix.
+There are features to be added or removed, and a long etc of considerations that any professional could add.
+Honestly, I feel it is incomplete.
+I usually finish the project once I've done an in-depth documentation, explaining line by line, and this project, as well as others in my GitHub, won't have this kind of documentation, mainly because I have no time to do it. .
 Nevertheless, even when there are already professional tools to achieve the goal of this program, this project allowed me to keep improving my coding skills and my poor layout programming.
 It allowed me to learn a bit more about how to browse and deal with files, and it allowed me to keep improving my _best practices_.
-And, in case I am in the mood to keep developing this game, which is not my priority, this tool will be a great help 😃.
+And, in case I ever feel like continuing to develop this game, which is not my priority, this tool will be a great help 😃.
 >>>

 <br>